ziynet/SUPREME/README.md

 ### How to run SUPREME?

-Run `SUPREME.py` with the proper input data generated.
+Run `SUPREME.py` after generating the proper input data.

 **User Options**